argonne-lcf/inference-endpoints/README.md

 **Note:** To add new models/endpoints, please add the HF-compatible model to the path `/eagle/argonne_tpc/model_weights/` and contact [Aditya Tanikanti](mailto:atanikanti@anl.gov?subject=Add%20new%20endpoint) or raise an issue in this repository or `via slack`, and we will add it promptly.

 ## Inference Execution
 The models are currently run as part of a 24-hour job on `Sophia`.
-The endpoints are dynamically acquired and activated when the first query is performed by any group member, and subsequent queries by group members will re-use the running job/endpoint.
+The endpoints are dynamically acquired and activated when the first query is performed by any authorized user.
+Subsequent queries by authorized users will re-use the running job/endpoint.

 The persistence capability for the inference service is available.
 However, we are internally collecting various usage metrics and will add a persistent endpoint service shortly.